joe7575/techage/manuals/QSG.md

 ## Iron Age (TA1)

-1. Search and harvest cactus to make paper and craft the Techage Construction Board.
+1. Search and harvest papyrus to make paper and craft the Techage Construction Board.
 This plan is the ingame manual for all four Techage phases
 2. Cut trees and make wood out of them
 3. Collect dirt for the charcoal burner to make charcoal
 4. Go mining and seach for ores, or